Wheest/wheest.github.io/_posts/2026-02-03-post_punk_press_glenn_gibson.md

 </figure>

-_When he was just doing Record Mirror he probably wasn't getting that much, but he went on working for the Daily Record and he did that for a long time.
-Making money from journalism at that time, even if you were employed by even a Scottish newspaper which was predominantly sold in Scotland, you were paid quite well.
+_When he was just doing Record Mirror he probably wasn't getting that much, but he went on to work for the Daily Record and he did that for a long time.
+Making money from journalism at that time, even if you were employed by a Scottish newspaper which was predominantly sold in Scotland, you were paid quite well.
 The circulation of newspapers today has plummeted since then._